vinaydhegde/testdriven-site/_posts/2017-06-20-01-part3-update-component.markdown

 share: true
 ---

-In this last lesson, we'll refactor the `UsersList` component...
+In this last lesson, we'll refactor the `UsersList` component remove the add user form and display a Bootstrap-styled table of users....

 ---

-Let's remove the add user form and display a Boostrap-styled table of users.

 In the terminal, navigate to the *flask-microservices-users* project, activate a virtual environment, and then run the Flask server: